bearkerb/tp/docs/UserGuide.md

 ### 2.1 Installation

-1. Ensure you have Java `17` or above installed in your Computer.<br>
+1. Ensure you have Java `17` or above installed in your computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-2. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-F08a-2/tp/releases/tag/v1.3).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your application.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar estatemate.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <img src="images/Updated_GUI_v1.png" alt="Updated GUI v1" width="600">

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.

     * `tenant n/John Tan p/91234567 e/jtan@example.com a/Blk 123 #12-34, Bedok lease/2025-01-01 2026-12-31 r/2800.00 paydate/2025-01-01`:
-      Adds a contact named `John Tan` to the Address Book.
+      Adds a contact named `John Tan` to the application.

     * `dtenant 3` : Deletes the 3rd tenant contact shown in the current list.

     * `clear` : Deletes all contacts.

-    * `exit` : Exits the app.
+    * `exit` : Exits the application.

-6. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#3-features) below for details of each command.

 <div style="page-break-after: always;"></div>

 ### 2.2 User Interface Overview

-- insert UI (to be updated once gui is done)
+- insert UI (coming soon...)

 ### 2.3 Understanding Command Prefix